Tia Sillers: Early life and career

-Milestones
+1990s-2000s

 Sillers, along with Mark D. Sanders, wrote the Lee Ann Womack song "I Hope You Dance".
 The song became a No. 1 country hit and Top 20 pop hit for Lee Ann Womack and received the Grammy Award for "Best Country Song," as well as a Grammy nomination for Song of the Year.
 The song also received CMA & ACM Awards for Song of the Year in 2000.
 The song stayed on top of the Billboard Country chart for five consecutive weeks.

 The song's popularity led to the release of a book entitled "I Hope You Dance", another collaboration of Sillers and Sanders, which became a New York Times Bestseller.
 The book contains poems and writings inspired by the song and has sold over two million copies to date.
 There is also an "I Hope You Dance" children's book and journal.
 Sanders and Sillers later collaborated again on a book entitled "Climb".
 In film, the song was featured in the 2008 movie Tyler Perry's The Family That Preys with lines from the song in the script and multiple versions performed both by Womack and Gladys Knight.
 Additionally, a 2015 documentary 'I Hope You Dance: The Power and Spirit of Song' which included commentary by Maya Angelou and Brian Wilson was released as a Hallmark Special.

 Sillers wrote "Blue on Black" with Kenny Wayne Shepherd and Mark Selby.
 Released on April 7, 1998, the track spent 42 weeks on the US Billboard Hot Mainstream Rock Tracks chart and rose to number one, remaining there for six non-consecutive weeks.
 "Blue on Black" was regarded as the best rock song of 1998 by various media, winning the Billboard Music Award for Rock Track of the Year.
 In 2019, "Blue on Black" enjoyed number one success again, this time recorded as a vocal and musical event including Five Finger Death Punch, Brantley Gilbert, Kenny Wayne Shepherd and Brian May.

 More than 30 million records have been sold featuring Sillers' compositions.
 Her catalog has stretched across genres, countries, and generations of recording artists, including David Nail, John Waite, Engelbert Humperdinck, Little River Band, Vince Gill, Patti Page, Ronan Keating, John Pardi, Jennifer Lopez and Five Finger Death Punch.

 2018 to Present

-In 2019, Blue on Black enjoyed number one success again, this time recorded as a vocal and musical event including Five Finger Death Punch, Brantley Gilbert, Kenny Wayne Shepherd and Brian May.
+In 2019, "Blue on Black" enjoyed number one success again, this time recorded as a vocal and musical event including Five Finger Death Punch, Brantley Gilbert, Kenny Wayne Shepherd and Brian May.

 Tia Sillers is a 2020 and 2021 Nashville Songwriters Hall of Fame nominee.